Kurt Elling & Christian Sands: A Creative Force, In Concert and In Conversation

 A spare duo becomes an engine—voice and piano reworking Monk, Ellington, theater, and rock into a present-tense argument for hope, empathy, and the living tradition of jazz.

-Elling’s greeting framed the concert as more than repertoire.
-He nodded toward the world outside—“horrors and terrors and all of it”—and pledged what music could still do: “We’re going to try to feed you tonight… jazz music has that possibility to remind us, to encourage us, to lift us, to bring us all into the same atmosphere together, and to be sort of taking care of each other.”
-It was not filler; it was a thesis.
-The setlist would serve as evidence.
+Elling opened the concert by addressing the audience directly, acknowledging the difficult times everyone faces.
+He promised that their music wasn’t just entertainment, but a way to bring people together and to offer comfort and encouragement.
+He said, “We’re going to try to feed you tonight… jazz music has that possibility to remind us, to encourage us, to lift us, to bring us all into the same atmosphere together, and to be sort of taking care of each other.”
+This wasn’t just a passing comment—it was the heart of the show, and every song that followed supported that message.

 “I guess it’s a remarkable time in the world—horrors and terrors and all of it.
 We’re going to try to feed you tonight… jazz music has that possibility to remind us, to encourage us, to lift us, to bring us all into the same atmosphere together, and to be taking care of each other.”